sillydan1/graphedit/README.md

 ------

 ## Build
-The project is compiled using `gradle` but for the lazy ones we provide a simple `Makefile`:
+The project is compiled using `gradle` but for the we also provide a simple `Makefile` for basic usage:
 ```shell
 # Compile and start the editor
 make run